RussDev7/CMZDedicatedServers/README.md

 A dedicated server host for **CastleMiner Z** built in **C# / .NET Framework 4.8.1**.

-This project loads the original game/runtime assemblies from a local `Game` folder, starts a Lidgren-backed server, and hosts a persistent world with chunk, inventory, and message handling outside the normal game client.
+This project loads the original game/runtime assemblies through reflection, starts a Lidgren-backed compatible server, and hosts persistent world state outside the normal game client.

 ## What it does

 - Starts a dedicated CastleMiner Z compatible server by IP and port
-- Loads the original game assemblies via reflection
+- Loads the original game assemblies at runtime via reflection
+- Supports a configurable `game-path` instead of requiring the game under a hardcoded local `Game` folder
+- Loads Harmony from a local `libs` folder instead of next to the executable
 - Handles connection approval, discovery/session metadata, and gameplay packet relay
 - Hosts world state server-side through `ServerWorldHandler`
-- Loads `world.info`, chunk deltas, and player inventories from disk
+- Loads `world.info`, chunk delta data, and player inventories from disk
-- Relays player visibility, movement, text, block edits, chunk requests, and inventory flow
+- Relays player visibility, movement, text, block edits, chunk requests, pickups, and inventory flow
+- Keeps authoritative day/time progression server-side and periodically broadcasts it to clients
 - Supports a configurable bind IP, port, player count, world GUID, view distance, and tick rate

 ## Project layout